Tommy Field: Colorado Rockies

-Field began the 2011 season with the Double-A Tulsa Drillers, where in 134 games he hit .271 with 17 HR, 61 RBI and 9 SB.
-On September 11, he was called up to the Rockies.
-He made his debut that day, and recorded his first hit in his third game (second start), a single off of Shaun Marcum.
-In 16 games with the Rockies that year, he hit .271 with 3 RBI.
+Field began the 2011 season with the Double-A Tulsa Drillers, where in 134 games he hit .271 with 17 home runs, 61 RBI, and nine stolen bases.
+On September 11, 2011, Field was promoted to the major leagues for the first time.
+He made his debut that day, and recorded his first hit in his third game (second start), a single off of Shaun Marcum of the Milwaukee Brewers.
+In 16 games with the Rockies that year, Field hit .271 with three RBI.

 Field began 2012 with the Triple-A Colorado Springs Sky Sox.
-On July 28, Field was recalled when Marco Scutaro was traded to the San Francisco Giants, but was optioned back to Colorado Springs the next day when Jonathan Herrera was activated from the disabled list.
-He went 0-2 with a walk in his 2 game stint.
-In 121 games with Colorado Springs, he hit .246 with 8 HR, 49 RBI and 4 SB.
+On July 28, 2012, Field was recalled when Marco Scutaro was traded to the San Francisco Giants, but was optioned back to Colorado Springs the next day when Jonathan Herrera was activated from the disabled list.
+He went 0-for-2 with a walk in his two-game stint.
+In 121 games with Colorado Springs, Field hit .246 with eight home runs, 49 RBI, and four stolen bases.

-In 2 seasons with the Rockies, Field hit .260/.315/.260 in 18 games with 3 RBI and 0 XBH.
+In two seasons with the Rockies, Field hit .260/.315/.260 in 18 games with three RBI.

-Minnesota Twins

-On November 2, 2012 he was claimed off waivers by the Minnesota Twins.

 Los Angeles Angels

+On November 2, 2012, Field was claimed off waivers by the Minnesota Twins.
 On November 28, Field was claimed off of waivers by the Los Angeles Angels of Anaheim.

 Field began 2013 with the Triple-A Salt Lake Bees.
-On April 20, Field was recalled when Mark Lowe was placed on the disabled list, but was optioned back to Salt Lake 3 days later when Nick Maronde was recalled.
+On April 20, 2013, Field was recalled when Mark Lowe was placed on the disabled list, but was optioned back to Salt Lake 3 days later when Nick Maronde was recalled.
 On July 20, Field was recalled to replace Brendan Harris, who was designated for assignment.
+He made 15 appearances for Los Angeles, going 4-for-26 (.154) with a walk.

+Field began the 2014 campaign with Triple-A Salt Lake, hitting .285 with seven home runs, 33 RBI, and five stolen bases across 80 appearances.
+Field was designated for assignment by the Angels on August 7, 2014.

 Pittsburgh Pirates

-Field was designated for assignment on August 7, 2014.
-He was then claimed by the Pittsburgh Pirates on August 10, 2014.
-The Pirates designated Field for assignment on August 24, 2014.
+On August 10, 2014, Field was claimed off of waivers by the Pittsburgh Pirates.
+He was designated for assignment by Pittsburgh on August 24.
+Field cleared waivers and was sent outright to the Triple-A Indianapolis Indians on August 29.
+In 10 games for Indianapolis, he hit .297/.400/.324 with nine RBI.

 Texas Rangers

-He was signed by the Texas Rangers on December 16, 2014, to a minor league contract.
-Field made his Rangers' debut on May 11, 2015 against the Kansas City Royals and hit his first career homerun in the same game.
-He hit another homer on May 16, against the Cleveland Indians.
+Field was signed to a minor league contract by the Texas Rangers on December 16, 2014.
+He made his Rangers debut on May 11, 2015 against the Kansas City Royals and hit his first career home run in the same game.
+Field hit another homer on May 16, against the Cleveland Indians.
 He was designated for assignment by the Rangers on May 30.

-During the 2015 season, Field, played for the Rangers and their Triple-A affiliate, Round Rock Express.
+During the 2015 season, Field played for the Rangers and their Triple-A affiliate, the Round Rock Express.
 In 14 games with the Rangers, Fields hit .195 with six runs, one double, two home runs and five RBI.
-In 103 games with Round Rock, Field hit .247 with 51 runs, 23 doubles, three triples, 14 home runs and 44 RBI.
+In 103 games with Round Rock, Field hit .247 with 51 runs, 23 doubles, three triples, 14 home runs, and 44 RBI.